GREAT-GUIDA/GuidaSharedCode/README.md

-Some shared code for Guida's Terraria mods
+Some shared code and asset for Guida's Terraria mods